metasfresh/metasfresh/README.md

 #### Cypress e2e tests

+##### Prequisites

 Note that you might need to first install cypress; [this documentation](https://docs.cypress.io/guides/getting-started/installing-cypress.html#npm-install) tells you how.
 Also note that in additiona you might also need to do a full `npm install` afterwards.

-Also, you'll need to configure the base url of the app, as well as login credentials/API endpoints.
-Two files are responsible for this:
+Also, you'll need to configure the login credentials/API endpoints.
+One file is responsible for this:

-- cypress.json - stores the baseUrl of the app
-- cypress/config.js - stores API endpoints and login credentials
+- `cypress/config.js` - stores API endpoints and login credentials

+There is a file `cypress/config.js_template` which you can copy to `cypress/config.js` and edit according to your needs.

+##### Running

 To run the tests, navigate to this repository's root folder type this in the terminal:

 > npm run cypress:open

+If the webui you test against is not running on http://localhost:3000 you can start cypress like this (example):

+> CYPRESS_baseUrl=http://192.168.99.100:30080 npm run cypress:open

-Then you can select particular test suites, or the whole suite to run.
+When it runs, you can select particular test suites, or the whole suite to run.

 ### Contribution